NiklasOPF/MyWeek/README.md

 ### 1.3.1.
 Specifying the Records tab
 The records tab has the following appearance:
 <img width="1280" alt="image" src="https://user-images.githubusercontent.com/44125052/192759235-adc20bfb-b8d2-4ab0-9038-a578a339171d.png">
+* The header has the form "<Category> - <KPI>"
+  * The Category is used to group several KPIs, which involve similar characteristics or that are related to the same goal, together
+  * The KPI uniquely identifies the record type
+* The entries are numbers
+* Attributes that have ben decomissioned over time should not be removed from the file.
+Instead they should be filled with "-"

 ### 1.3.2.
 Specifying the Comments tab
 The Comments tab has the following appearance: